 - Laziness.
 Some don’t want to make the effort yet still want to make a good grade.
 They may regard paying to buy a term paper from an online paper mill as no different from paying college tuition.

 - View Education as a Means to an End—No Intrinsic Value.
 Students may see their university degree simply as a passport to a better job, and not place value on education as personal development.
 They just want to finish and leave.

 Though students are ultimately accountable for their own academic integrity, faculty can proactively share the responsibility for discouraging plagiarism and fostering the values and skills that engender intellectual honesty.
 The Council of Writing Program Administrators explores this sense of shared responsibility among students, faculty, and administrators in the WPA Statement on Best Practices for Defining and Avoiding Plagiarism.

 Many resources are available to assist faculty in their efforts.
-The following four sources are credible and representative of the ongoing conversation and consensus surrounding plagiarism policies on college campuses:
+The following sources are credible and representative of the ongoing conversation and consensus surrounding plagiarism policies on college campuses:

 - Require students complete an academic integrity tutorial early in your course, so they understand what constitutes plagiarism and other forms of academic dishonesty and how to avoid them.
 (New UAA Academic Integrity Tutorial)

 - Design assignments responsibly in order to engage students in pursuing meaningful course goals through the process of writing.
 Professor James E. Porter, MSU.